FrancescaSadler/liri/README.md

         do-what-it-says reads the external file, random.txt and then executes what is held within that file

-    - Based on what comand is used, the user will get back the following information..
+- Based on what command is called, the user will get back the following information..

-    *concert-this:*
+    concert-this:
          Name of the venue
          Venue location
          Date of the Event

-    -spotify-this-song:
+    spotify-this-song:
          Artist(s)
          song's name
          a preview link of the song from Spotify, and the album that the song is from

-    -movie-this:
+    movie-this:
          Title of the movie.
          Year the movie came out.
          IMDB Rating of the movie.